sliwecki/freshmail_api/README.md

 end
 ```

-Next, you should use available methods:
+Next, you can use available methods:

 ##### 1) Test your connection